Are You in Need of Money for Homeschooling?

 Many parents that choose to give their children a home-school education could use extra money to help with homeschool expenses.
-The costs for buying needed books, building science projects, purchasing learning material, going on field trips and paying membership costs for home-school students that many parents just can not afford the costs by themselves.
+The costs for buying needed books, building science projects, purchasing learning material, going on field trips and paying membership costs for home-school students may not be affordable for parents themselves.

-These types of grants can come from many places, foundations, businesses, groups and areas.
-Below are a few ideas where to look for mini grant funding for home-school costs.
+These types of grants can come from many places: foundations, businesses, groups and areas.
+Below are a few ideas on where to look for mini-grant funding for home-school costs.

-Mini grants can sometimes be more effective when seeking grants for home-school costs then a regular grant because they fund specific things and usually have only limited qualifications.
-Mini grants also tend to have quicker funding turn around time, which means an applicant can get their awarded money faster.
+Mini-grants can sometimes be more effective when seeking grants for home-school costs than a regular grant because they fund specific things and usually have only limited qualifications.
+Mini-grants also tend to have quicker funding turnaround times, which means an applicant can get their awarded money faster.

-Mini grants to help pay for many types of home-school costs and can come from many types of sources.
-Finding mini grants for home-school costs is one way many parents and home-school groups cover the costs.
+Mini-grants help pay for many types of homeschool costs and can come from various types of sources.
+Finding mini-grants for homeschool costs is one way many parents and home-school groups cover the costs.

-- Second stop should be home-school groups or if you are a home-school group consider contacting a larger group or organization.
+- The second stop should be homeschool groups, or if you are a homeschool group, consider contacting a larger group or organization.
 Sometimes larger numbers are better.
-While many funding organizations or grant giving groups may hesitate to give to individuals, they may be more giving when a home-school groups asks for funding.
-Home-school groups have found grants to start gym programs, fund social events, start computer and book lending programs and fund educational programs for home-school parents.
+While many funding organizations or grant-giving groups may hesitate to give to individuals, they may be more giving when a home-school group asks for funding.
+Homeschool groups have found grants to start gym programs, fund social events, start computer and book lending programs and fund educational programs for homeschool parents.

 There are many state and city agencies that will help through a public health and wellness center for help in paying for medical costs and therapy.
 But it is hard to find specialized financial help in getting supplies and other things needed to home school a child with special needs.

-While it is harder to get grants for individual homeschool students it is not impossible.
-First stop should be the local public school if available, many schools are allowed to loan out equipment to local homeschool students.
-Students with special needs for learning is usually on top of the list.
+While it is harder to get grants for individual homeschool students, it is not impossible.
+The first stop should be the local public school if available, many schools are allowed to loan out equipment to local homeschool students.
+Students with special needs for learning are usually on top of the list.

 Homeschool Organizations such as the Home School Legal Defense Association are also a great place to start.
-Many of the organizations have special grant programs geared specifically for special need kids in low income families.
+Many of the organizations have special grant programs geared specifically for special needs kids in low-income families.

-Wal-mart at this time does not currently have grants just for home school students that are still in high school.
+At this time, Walmart does not currently have grants just for homeschool students that are still in high school.

-However they do have grants available to family members of full time employees that are going into college, home school students can qualify for this grants as well as those obtaining their GED.
+However, it does have grants available to family members of full-time employees that are going into college.
+Homeschool students can qualify for this grant, as well as those obtaining their GED.